 Zagreb To Lake Bled Day Trip

 Past Ljubljana lies Lake Bled.
 This iconic and extremely popular tourist destination is often included in group tours to Ljubljana from Zagreb.
-This lake, surrounded by tall mountains and Bled Castle and its small picturesque island, is truly mesmerizing.
+This lake, surrounded by tall mountains, Bled Castle, and its small picturesque island, is mesmerizing.

 Bled is another place in the Balkans that’s exceptionally beautiful, but of which you can quickly get a feel in just a few hours.

 If you want a change from the hustle of city life in Zagreb, consider going to scenic Lake Bled.
 On a Lake Bled day trip from Zagreb, you will find beautiful hiking trails around the lake and into the mountains, fascinating historical attractions, and a charming small-town atmosphere.